uf-mil/mil/ci/readme.md

 If the agent needs to be run on a new server or updated, perform the following steps *from the server*:

+* Install docker on the host machine (the remainder of the instructions assume the host machine is running a modern Ubuntu distribution)
 * Kill the current instance if it is running ```sudo docker kill buildkite-agent```
 * Change directory to a copy of the latest master branch of this repository. ```cd <repo>```
 * Build/rebuild the docker container ```./scripts/build_docker_containers```.
 This may take a while.